GA-repos/Week_5_DOM_Magic/README.md

 ## Setup - Get Ready to Make So Much Magic

+- Fork and clone this repository
-- Make a folder inside your `homework` folder for hw8 called `hogwarts`.
+- Inside the DOM-Magic folder make a folder called `hogwarts`.
 - `cd` into the `hogwarts` folder
 - `touch index.html`
 - `touch main.css`